 Who should attend this training?

-This training is suitable for you if you are involved in Requirements Engineering and Management wish to delve further in Elicitation and Consolidation of Requirements.
+This training is suitable for you if you are involved in Requirements Engineering and Management and wish to delve further in Modeling of Requirements.

 Roles of participants in their organization